 Grants are not a quick funding solution.
 It can take over a year to receive one.
 Funders take quite a long time to make decisions about substantial grants, although sometimes funders will have short funding cycles for particular types of projects.

 Networking with a foundation lays the groundwork for a better grant and a possible approval.
-Contact can be as simple as a phone call to a program officer to see if there might be interest in your project to making a contact with foundation staff at a conference.
+Contact can be as simple as a phone call to a program officer to see if there might be interest in your project to making a contact with the foundation staff at a conference.
 Also, don't overlook the chance that someone on your board or one of your donors knows someone at the foundation.
-Check out these ideas for networking with funders.

 Although waiting for that first grant approval may seem agonizing, once your grants program is part of your organization's ongoing fundraising efforts, you are likely to have several grants in progress at any given time.
 So the space between grants will seem shorter.

-Wait Times Can Vary Depending on Where You Submitted Your Proposal
+Wait Times Vary Depending on Where You Submit Your Proposal

 Depending on the funder, you could receive a letter saying that your application is under review, that it has been rejected, or that it has been approved.